Kofi Cockburn: Recruiting

-Prior to his senior high school season at Oak Hill Academy, Cockburn held 26 scholarship offers and narrowed the list of schools he was considering to 12, which included Cincinnati, Florida State, Illinois, Kansas, Kentucky, LSU, Oregon, Pittsburgh, South Carolina, St. John's, Syracuse, and UConn.
+Prior to his senior high school season at Oak Hill Academy, Cockburn held 26 scholarship offers and narrowed the list of schools he was considering to 12, which included Cincinnati, Florida State, Illinois, Kansas, Kentucky, LSU, Oregon, Pittsburgh, South Carolina, St. John's, Syracuse and UConn.
 Citing his relationship with Illinois assistant coach Orlando Antigua and the rest of the Illinois coaching staff, Cockburn committed to playing college basketball for Illinois on 6 January 2019.
 Cockburn was a consensus four-star recruit and was considered a top 50 player in the 2019 class.

 College career

+2019–20 season

 In his debut for Illinois, Cockburn had 10 points and 11 rebounds to help defeat Nicholls 78–70 in overtime.
 The following game, Cockburn scored 23 points and pulled down 14 rebounds in a 83–71 win over Grand Canyon.
 Cockburn was named Big Ten player of the week on 25 November after setting a school freshman record for rebounds in a game with 17 to go along with 18 points in a win versus The Citadel.
-On 11 December 2020, Cockburn had 19 points, 10 rebounds and four blocks in a 71–62 victory over 5th ranked Michigan, Illinois' first win over a top-five program since 2013.
+On 11 December 2020, Cockburn had 19 points, 10 rebounds and four blocks in a 71–62 victory over fifth-ranked Michigan, Illinois' first win over a top-five program since 2013.
 At the close of the regular season, Cockburn was named Big Ten Freshman of the Year.
 He was selected to the Third Team All-Big Ten by the media and was Honorable Mention All-Conference according to the coaches.
-As a freshman, Cockburn was Illinois’ second-leading scorer and top rebounder, averaging 13.3 points and 8.8 rebounds per game while leading the Illini with 1.4 blocks per game.
+As a freshman, Cockburn was Illinois' second-leading scorer and top rebounder, averaging 13.3 points and 8.8 rebounds per game while leading the Illini with 1.4 blocks per game.
 He shot 53.2 percent from the floor and 67.7 percent at the foul line.
 Following the season, he declared for the 2020 NBA draft.

+2020–21 season

-Cockburn announced he was pulling out of the draft on August 1 and returning for his sophomore season.
+On August 1, Cockburn announced he was pulling out of the draft and returning for his sophomore season.
 As a sophomore, Cockburn averaged 17.7 points, 9.5 rebounds and 1.3 blocks per game, shooting 65.4 percent from the field.
 He was a Second Team All-American and First Team All-Big Ten selection.
 Following the season, he declared for the 2021 NBA draft and entered the transfer portal.

+2021–22 season

 Cockburn ultimately returned for his junior season at Illinois.
 He was suspended for the first three games of his junior season due to selling apparel and memorabilia.
 On 26 November 2021, Cockburn scored a career-high 38 points along with 10 rebounds in a 94–85 win against Texas–Rio Grande Valley.
 He was named to the First Team All-Big Ten.
 As a junior, Cockburn averaged 20.9 points and 10.6 rebounds per game.
 On 20 April 2022, he declared for the 2022 NBA draft, forgoing his remaining college eligibility.